learnbyexample/cli-computing/exercises/exercise-solutions.md

 **22)** Does the `cp` command allow you to rename the file or directory being copied?
 If so, can you rename multiple files/directories being copied?

 `cp` allows renaming single file or directory by specifying a different name in the destination path.
-You can't rename multiple files or directories.
+You can't rename multiple files or directories with a single `cp` usage.

 **23)** What do the `-u`, `-b` and `-t` options of `cp` command do?